 Always remember to check the respective countries’ entry requirements before planning your trip.
 You may read the following articles:

 If you want to stay in these provinces for a while, you may do so.
-This program allows international tourists to enjoy the sights and sounds of South Korea for up to 30 days.
+This program allows international tourists to enjoy the sights and sounds of Jeju Island for up to 30 days.
+Tourists going to Gangwon Province can stay for up to 15 days.
 That’s probably enough to adapt to local life in the provinces.

 This visa-free program was enacted as early as 2002 as a campaign to pump up tourism on Jeju Island.
 But, it was suspended during the height of the pandemic in South Korea last February 2020.